Financial-Times/upp-provisioners/README.md

 Builds are triggered on commits and pull requests, and must pass to be able to merge into master.

-Only provisioners that have been updated and have CircleCI configuration defined will be built.g
+Only provisioners that have been updated and have CircleCI configuration defined will be built.

 To enable automated builds for new provisioner projects that contain a Dockerfile: